 It needs to be noted here that this method might not work seamlessly on every clip.
 There is an easy way of checking if the clips are synced or not- just toggle the List mode in DaVinci Resolve and find out the numbers of audio channels present in the video files.
 You might have to go back and choose the separate clips and audio files and get them synced once again.
 In case it doesn’t work you need to sync them manually.

 Learn more about: Best Audio Plugins DaVinci Resolve

-Method 3: Manually syncing audio and video
+Method 3: Manually syncing audio and video in DVR